-Under Federal regulations, Medicare beneficiaries have
+Under Federal regulations, Medicare beneficiaries have only 63

 initially eligible for Part D. Those who

 are eligible and do not enroll timely are assessed a lifetime monthly late

-penalty by Medicare.
+enrollment penalty by Medicare.

 Creditable coverage is defined as

 coverage as good as or better than Medicare Part D. Since CRDP

 drug coverage is not deemed as creditable coverage by Medicare, CRDP cardholders who become Medicare

 cardholders who do not enroll in Medicare Part D timely, may be assessed a

 lifetime late enrollment penalty.

 Enrolling in Part D may also help to reduce out-of-pocket costs

 to CRDP.
 Lessening the CRDP’s portion of

 drug costs helps to expand benefits in the future.

 Can I decide not to enroll in Part D at all?

 Medicare Part D is voluntary if you are enrolled in CRDP.
 If you are in CRDP and you choose not to

 to enroll in Part D later, you may be assessed a higher monthly premium because

-CRDP is not considered "creditable
+CRDP is not considered "creditable coverage."